kleinfreund/kleinfreund.de/src/pages/resume.md

 ---
 title: Résumé
 description: The résumé of Philipp Rudloff, a front-end developer living in Eindhoven, the Netherlands.
-date: 2020-12-05
+date: 2020-12-13
 ---

 My name is Philipp Rudloff.

 I’m a front-end developer building websites and web applications with accessible user interfaces.
-With the long-term objectives of a system in mind, I’m capable of designing and implementing a robust software architecture which works well for the system’s developers and, most importantly, its users.
+I’m capable of designing and implementing a robust software architecture which works well for the system’s developers and, most importantly, its users.

 ## Contact